About us

 We are dedicated to sharing this important and fascinating work with you in the clearest and most useful ways possible.

-We have both completed a full-time three year training course, have taught extensively in private practice and have been involved in the training of new Alexander teachers.
+We have both completed a full-time three year training course, have taught extensively in private practice and are involved in the training of new Alexander teachers.
 We are members of both Gesellschaft für F.M.
 Alexander-Technik Österreich and The Society of Teachers of the Alexander Technique and adhere to a published code of ethical and professional standards.

 Tel. +43 664 2525874